erikbrgr/conductor-es7-postgres/README.md

 From the root directory:

-1. Run `01.get-conductor.sh`.
-This will download the correct version of Conductor from GitHub and apply patches.
+1. Run `01.get-conductor.sh v3.10.0`.
+This will download the v3.10.0 version of Conductor from GitHub and apply patches.
-2. Run `02.build-conductor-server.sh`.
-This will copy the config files from the `docker/config` directory and build the Conductor Server image.
+2. Run `02.build-conductor-server.sh v3.10.0 redis`.
+This will copy the config files from the `docker/config` directory, take the start-redis.sh script and put it under /app/startup.sh, and build the Conductor Server image corresponding to the name `conductor-server-redis:v3.10.0`.
 3. Run `03.build-conductor-ui.sh`.
 This will build the Conductor UI image.
-4. Run either `04.run-local.sh` or `04.run-local-postgres.sh`.
+4. Run either `04.run-local.sh` or `04.run-local-redis.sh`.

    `run-local` runs against an in-memory database, so data is lost when the server terminates.
 This configuration is useful for testing or demo only.

-   `run-local-postgres` runs Conductor against your local instance of PostgreSQL.
-On the PostgreSQL instance, you will need to initialize a user, password and create database for conductor to use
+   `run-local-redis` runs Conductor against your local instance of Redis6.
+On the Redis6 instance

-The files `docker-compose.yaml` and `docker-compose-postgres.yaml` define the required environment variables to connect to Elasticsearch and PostgreSQL.
+The files `docker-compose.yaml` and `docker-compose-redis.yaml` define the required environment variables to connect to Elasticsearch and PostgreSQL.

 `Ctrl+c` will exit docker compose.